|Table of Contents |

 As part of their witness statement the crew were asked the following questions;

 Please share any observations on flight manager Laurence’s PA’s onboard the aircraft.
-Were you aware of any feedback from crew or customers regarding the PA’s?
+Were you aware of any feedback from crew or customers regarding his PA’s?

 Only Bart, Anna and Ven stated they were aware of negative comments regarding my announcements.
 In the remaining five witness statements nobody had any recollection of them or was aware of any complaints from other members of crew or passengers.

 Crew member Peter who had been with the company for six months brought a friend with him on the trip.
-It was her first time flying with Virgin Atlantic.
+It was her first time flying with the airline.
 In his witness statement he wrote;

 “I can’t recall any customers commenting on his PA’s but I took a companion and she did mention his PA’s were really long and didn’t need to be.”